-Timeframe: Annually investigate potential funding sources; Implement program within one-year of funding availability
+Timeframe: Annually investigate potential funding sources; Implement program within one-year of funding availability.
+Investigate future potential funding opportunities of this program during FY 20/21.

 Responsible Agency: Development Services Department; Police Department

 5.2 Housing Availability and Production

 Meeting the housing needs of all residents of the community requires the identification of adequate sites to accommodate a variety of housing types.
 By continuing to maintain an inventory of potential sites, the City will ensure that adequate residentially-zoned and mixed-use sites are available to accommodate the 2014-2021 RHNA.